 OpenSearch enables you to easily ingest, secure, search, aggregate, view, and analyze data.
 These capabilities are popular for use cases such as application search, log analytics, and more.
 With OpenSearch, you benefit from having an open source product you can use, modify, extend, monetize, and resell how you want.
 At the same time, we will continue to provide a secure, high-quality search and analytics suite with a rich roadmap of new and innovative functionality.

-Q: Is OpenSearch available in Amazon OpenSearch Service (successor to Amazon Elasticsearch Service)?
+Q: Is OpenSearch available in Amazon OpenSearch Service?

 Yes, Amazon OpenSearch Service offers the latest versions of OpenSearch.